Kayes

-Kayes (/und/; ߞߊߦߌ; Xaayi) is a city in western Mali on the Sénégal River with a population of 127,368 at the 2009 census.
+Kayes (/und/; ߞߊ߬ߦߋ߫; Xaayi) is a city in western Mali on the Sénégal River with a population of 127,368 at the 2009 census.
 Kayes is the capital of the administrative region of the same name.
 The city is located 420 km northwest of the capital Bamako.

 Toponymy

 There are multiple possible etymologies of the name 'Kayes', all derived from the Soninke language.
 These include: the word kharré, which describes a low humid place that floods in rainy season; the word kayé, a type of grass; khayé, the Soninke name for the rhun palm.

 History

 The area around Kayes was historically a part of the Soninke states of Diarra and Gajaaga.
 The important trading center of Goundiourou, known in Arabic sources as Ghiyaru, was just across the river, and was later rebuilt just south of the modern city.